First-Time Felony Charge: What Actually Happens

 The rules that matter:

 - DO NOT talk to police without an attorney present.
-This is not a TV cliche — it's the single most important rule.
+This is not a TV cliche.
+It's the single most important rule.

 - DO NOT discuss your case with anyone in holding.
 Other inmates can and do testify.